EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Not Using Semicolon to Terminate Statements
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/35)

 Although the semicolon isn't required for most statements prior to SQL Server 2016, it will be required in a future version.
 If you do not include them now database migration in the future will need to add them.
-Terminating semicolon are requred by the ANSI SQL Standard.
+Terminating semicolon are required by the ANSI SQL Standard.

 ```sql
 SET NOCOUNT, XACT_ABORT ON; /* <-- semicolon goes at the end here */